qltd/SwiftBio/wp-content/plugins/fast-secure-recaptcha/readme.txt

 == Changelog ==

+= 1.0.20 =
+* (20 June 2017) - Fix readme

+= 1.0.19 =
+* (13 May 2017) - Fix possible Catchable fatal error on WooCommerce password reset.

+= 1.0.18 =
+* (04 May 2017) - Revert changes to last update to fix missing reCAPTCHA on JetPack Contact form.

+= 1.0.17 =
+* (04 May 2017) - Fix rare but possible double reCAPTCHA on JetPack Contact form.

+= 1.0.16 =
+* (02 May 2017) - Fix "You have selected an incorrect reCAPTCHA value" error on WooCommerce checkout page if "Create an account" is checked and Enable reCAPTCHA on WooCommerce checkout is disabled.

 = 1.0.15 =
 * (21 Apr 2017) - Fix "You have selected an incorrect reCAPTCHA value" error on WooCommerce checkout page if "Create an account" is checked.